Cuts for Luck and Scars for Freedom

-Cuts for Luck and Scars for Freedom is the debut album by Mystic, released on June 19, 2001 through GoodVibe Recordings and JCOR Entertainment.
-The album elicited highly positive reviews from critics, who praised the album's lyrics and themes, but the album was less successful commercially, peaking at number 170 on the Billboard Hot 200.
-The album was re-released in 2011 by Universal Music Group.
+Cuts for Luck and Scars for Freedom is the debut studio album by American Oakland-based rapper and singer Mystic.
+It was released on July 31, 2001, through GoodVibe Recordings.
+Production was handled by Dotrix 4000, The Angel, CD, Chops, Relative, Spontaneous, Adam, AmpLive, A-Plus, Manifest, Shock G and Walter Taylor.

+The album peaked at number 170 on the Billboard 200, number 46 on the Top R&B/Hip-Hop Albums and number 7 on the Heatseekers Albums in the United States.
+It elicited generally favourable reviews from music critics, who praised the album's lyrics and themes.

 Background

 Before recording as a solo artist, Mystic toured with Digital Underground.
 She was then offered a record deal, but the same day she signed the contract, her father overdosed and died.
 She wrote the song "Fatherless Child" in memory of him.

 Writing and recording

 Mystic wrote the song "Fatherless Child" about her childhood, growing up without a father.
 When recording the song in studio, she brought in his ashes and set them on a makeshift altar.
 She told Vibe in a 2003 interview that the reaction to the song was enormous, with teenagers e-mailing her to tell her about how distant their fathers were and the lengths some went to get their attention, going so far as to attempt suicide.